-If there is no technical USP, there may be a commercial one, or perhaps one can be created through careful service design.
-Elements of service can be bundled or packaged, with service level agreements and guarantees.
-Pricing and billing can be designed to suit customers better and make a real difference.
+If there is no technical USP, there may be a commercial one, or perhaps it will be possible to create one through careful service design.
+Why not bundle elements of service with SLAs and guarantees?
+And if a company can design its pricing and billing to suit customers better, that can make a real difference.

 How a service is delivered matters too – the customer experience.
 Good service should be shaped to nurture existing customers and help win new ones.
 Making the service easier for customers is a popular goal.
 The most successful service design will be based on deep insights into customer relationships gained from research or account manager feedback.

 Enhancing service might mean coaching the customer-facing team, adding expert advice, or publishing data that shows support calls rapidly resolved.
 There is an interesting current trend towards using automation to enhance customer service.